BestTimesToVisit.com Logo

 Getting Around Dolomites, Italy

-For direct, door-to-door service, especially with luggage or if arriving late, private transfers or taxis are an option.
-This is the most convenient but also the most expensive way to get around.
+For direct, door-to-door service, especially with luggage or for late-night arrivals, taxis and pre-booked private transfers are available.
+This is the most convenient but also the most expensive option.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.